Statistics Tool

 # About This Calculator

-A Z-score describes a value's relationship to the mean of a group of values.
+A Z-Score (or Standard Score) describes a value's relationship to the mean of a group of values.
 It is measured in terms of standard deviations from the mean.
+If a Z-score is 0, it indicates that the data point's score is identical to the mean score.
+A Z-score of 1.0 would indicate a value that is one standard deviation from the mean.

-- Z = 0: The score is exactly the mean.
+- Z = 0: The score is exactly the average.

 Frequently Asked Questions